-DesignLive is a community marketplace that matches you with the perfect Squarespace designer for 1-on-1 design and help over video screen-share.
+DesignLive is a community marketplace that matches you with the perfect web application expert for 1-on-1 help over video screen-share.
 You can book a session in as soon as 1 hour for as little as 15 minutes.

 We know you want to do-it-yourself.
-Our designers will help you build your website and train you how to maintain it on your own.
-We’ll pair you with the best designer for your business, and host the session over a video chat—that way there’s no miscommunication or wasted time on the wrong designs.
+Our experts will help you with your projects and train you how to maintain them on your own.
+We’ll pair you with the best expert for your business, and host the session over a video chat—that way there’s no miscommunication or wasted time.

 We’re bridging the gap between do-it-yourself and do-it-for-me.

 Our Co-founder, David, struggled to build his website while bootstrapping his first business in 2012.
 He got most of the way there, but the “Specialists” he emailed ignored his “small-scope” needs.
 Which we think is absurd, because most needs that DIYers have are usually “small-scope.”

 He eventually shut down his company to start a web agency focused on helping people like himself.
 After about a year and 100+ websites worth of experimentation, he discovered that the most efficient way of handling small-scope needs: working with clients in real-time via screen-share.

 That’s when he asked Alex to help co-found a company around it.
 Alex ran his own web agency and tried the screen-share model with a client on a full project.
 The result: he built the site in a few days for under $1000—typically he would have quoted $5000+ over 4-6 weeks.
 Since the work was collaborative, the site was actually better and his client could maintain it on their own.

 After running agencies, we wanted to do things differently.
 We realized the inherent inefficiencies in the formalities of the agency (do-it-for-me) process.
 Emails, meetings, wireframes… with powerful DIY tools like Squarespace, all of this became unnecessary to build functional and beautiful sites for small business owners and creatives.